 World War II Sites

-The KZ-Gedenkstätte Dachau is a memorial and site of the former notorious death camp.
+KZ-Gedenkstätte Dachau.
+This is the memorial and site of the former notorious death camp.
 Hitler created Dachau soon after taking power, and it became the model for all other camps.
 Tens of thousands of prisoners died here.
-Today you’ll see a few remaining cell blocks and the crematorium, along with moving shrines and memorials to the dead.
+Today you’ll see a few remaining cell blocks and the crematorium, along with shrines and memorials to the dead.

-Bergen-Belsen, another infamous concentration camp, is where Anne Frank perished along with more than 80,000 others.
-The starving and sick prisoners lived in abject squalor, deliberately neglected by their captors.
+Bergen-Belsen.
+This is the concentration camp where Anne Frank perished along with more than 52,000 others.
 A meadow is all that remains of the camp, but it is still a chilling place to visit.
-The documentation center shows wrenching photos of unburied bodies and emaciated prisoners.
+The documentation center exhibits photos of the prisoners and interviews with survivors.

 Other concentration camps include Buchenwald, Sachsenhausen, and Dora-Mittelbau.

 There are no results